Information for Placement Providers

 Placements also provide an opportunity to assess a student as a potential future employee with many of our students progressing to full-time employment with their undergraduate placement host organisation following graduation from the BA Programme.

-The selection and recruitment of students is overseen by the Student Placement Officer who remains in close contact with the host organisation and placement candidates throughout the process.
+The selection and recruitment of students is overseen by the Placement Office Manager who remains in close contact with the host organisation and placement candidates throughout the process.

-The Student Placement Officer will short list potential candidates based on the employer organisation’s requirements (as detailed on the Placement Information/Request form) and student preferences and will forward a selection of CVs for review, subject to suitable candidates being available.
+The Placement Office Manager will short list potential candidates based on the employer organisation’s requirements (as detailed on the Placement Information/Request form) and student preferences and will forward a selection of CVs for review, subject to suitable candidates being available.